Collaborating with Tribal Leaders to Improve Dental Health

 The CDHC model has been adapted to numerous community settings, including clinics, schools, HeadStart centers, institutional settings, churches, private dental practices and social service agencies, among others.
 The ADA and state dental societies are committed to working with Tribal and state governments, the higher education community, and the charitable and private sectors to create new CDHC programs across the United States.

-If you’re interested in seeing the impact CDHCs can make in your community, contact Dr. Jane Grover, director, ADA Council on Access, Prevention and Interprofessional Relations, email@example.com, 312-440-2751.
+If you’re interested in seeing the impact CDHCs can make in your community, contact Dr. Jane Grover, director, ADA Council on Advocacy for Access and Prevention, firstname.lastname@example.org, 312-440-2751.

 CDHCs in Action